redjor/norma/docs/ActionSheet.md

 ```js
  onclick="createActionSheetDialog(id, maskId)"
 ```
-!> You are free to use your own function, and It's highly recommanded !
+!> You are free to use your own function and it's highly recommanded !
 ***
 Variables
 ------